 It had only been three weeks since the Canadians arrived.
 The Hong Kong defenders were only 14,000 strong with virtually no navy, air force, heavy artillery, or reinforcements to assist them.

 Facing them were approximately 60,000 battle-hardened, mechanized, fanatical, tenacious Japanese troops, fresh from battles in China.

 Palmer and the other Canadian defenders would be the first Canadian army units to engage the Axis in the Second World War.
 Their harrowing struggle to survive would continue on for 45 long months.

-BENEATH: THE FINAL VOYAGE OF THE MAPLECOURT DURING WWII (2009)
+BENEATH: U-107 AND THE TRAGIC SINKING OF THE SS MAPLECOURT DURING WWII (2009)